GeorgiNedyalkov/portfolio-website/frontend/README.md

   - App.scss

 - Implement the Navbar component

   - Download assets
   - Export all images in order to import them in one images object
   - Style the navbar

+- Implement the Header
+- Style the Header

+- Implement the About section